Table of Contents

 Codec Considerations

 IP cameras typically encode video using H.264 and audio with AAC.
-While modern browsers support H.264 through WebRTC, older systems might require transcoding to VP8/VP9.
+While modern browsers support H.264 codec through WebRTC, older systems might require transcoding to VP8/VP9.
 Audio almost always needs conversion from AAC to Opus for WebRTC delivery.
+Learn more about codecs here.

-The most effective solution to this challenge is establishing a conversion layer between your RTSP sources and browser-friendly WebRTC:
+The most effective solution for displaying an RTSP stream in a browser is establishing a conversion layer between your RTSP sources and browser-friendly WebRTC:

 This approach delivers several critical benefits:

-The RTSP to WebRTC conversion involves several technical steps:
+The RTSP to WebRTC streaming proccess involves several steps:

-This server-side approach solves a fundamental architecture challenge: IP cameras act as RTSP servers, but to integrate with them, you need an RTSP client.
+This server-side approach solves a fundamental architecture challenge: IP cameras act as RTSP servers, but to integrate with them, you need an RTSP client running on an intermediate server.
 As the old saying goes: “You can’t connect two wall outlets to each other—you need a plug.”

 Red5’s RTSP to WebRTC Solution